paluh/purescript-undefined-is-not-a-problem/README.md

     -- | We should provide an info to which type we try to coerce opts = coerce r ∷ Options

-    -- | We can access and traverse optional values using "pseudoBind" function g = opts.c ? _.d.e ? _.g !
+    -- | We can access and traverse optional values using "pseudoBind" function.
+    -- | Side note: we can also close such a chain with `# toMaybe` easily. g = opts.c ? _.d.e ? _.g !
 0.0
   in
     opts.b !
 0.0 + g